qnl/trajectories_lstm/README.md

 * `mask_value` : Replaces padded elements of the features and labels array with this value.
 Default: -1.0
 * `mini_batch_size` : Number of voltage records that pass through the network at the same time during a training epoch.

-## Workflow for training
+## Instructions to run the code
+1. Make sure you have downloaded the [training data](https://drive.google.com/drive/folders/1FNnrNAwe4NaeiUjSvbZOvkd-el_4MsxL?usp=sharing).
-1. Make sure you have configured your settings in the yaml file per the instructions above.
+2. Make sure you have configured your settings in the yaml file per the instructions above.
-2. To train trajectories, we start with setting up the visdom server.
+3. To train trajectories, we start with setting up the visdom server.
 This lets you track training progress in real time, so run
 ```python -m visdom.server```.
 Then open the visdom server in your browser at `localhost:8097`.
 3. cd to the directory that contains the scripts `prep.py`, `train.py` and `analyze_multi_prep.py` and run ```python prep.py```.
 This splits the voltage records in a training and validation dataset and saves them to disk.
 Depending on the number of voltage records, this requires a few GB of free disk space, so a large SSD is preferred to speed up the saving and loading process.
 4. To initiate the training, make sure the your paths in train.py and settings are set appropriately, and run ```python train.py```.
 This starts the training.
 You can now track progress in your visdom server window at `localhost:8097`.